GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Organising the user interface
 -----------------------------

 Before we dive into lighting and shading though, let's take a brief detour to reorganise the user interface a little better for our workflow.
-As we've already learned, editors such as the Viewer, NodeEditor and SceneHierarchy always show the currently selected node by default.
+As we've already learned, editors such as the Viewer, NodeEditor and HierarchyView always show the currently selected node by default.
 This isn't always convenient, because often we want to edit one node while viewing the effects in another.
 This can be achieved by "pinning" specific nodes into an editor, so that they stay there regardless of the selection :

 - Select the InteractiveAppleseedRender node by _Left-Clicking_ on it in the NodeGraph.
 - Locate the  pinning icon ![Pinning](images/targetNodesUnlocked.png) at the top right